elatypov20/book_finder/Readme.md

 * Arlan Kuralbayev B20-03 (a.kuralbayev@innopolis.university)

 <hr>
+## Note

+> As we have class <u>LibraryDatabase</u>, it could seem that it represents connection to database and can break principle of single responsibility. **But** this class was designed in other way: it is some wrapper over low level database, which purpose is to **provide** laconic interfaces specifies only for this special purpose.
+It is **not** just connection to database, each of its method was designed only to simplify database calls.
+Therefore, we do not violate SOLID principles here.

 <h3>Project Description</h3>

+(see change log at the end)

 <b>Book Finder</b> was developed to organize and manage work of library.
 The library system has Database of books and UI to interact with users.

-<b>Library Database</b> stores list of books, which are represented as .csv file.
+<b>Library Database</b> (remote representation of database) stores list of books, which are represented as .csv file.
 After
 each change the actual information is updating and saving in the file.
 Books contain name, author, number of pages, category, year of publication, location and status.
 To make it easier to find the book, the application provides the user with information about the shelf, row and column number,